deis/workflow/src/using-deis/registering-a-user.md

 Use `deis register` with the [Controller][] URL (supplied by your Deis administrator) to create a new account.
 You will be logged in automatically.

-The domain you use here should match the platform domain you selected when configuring the [Router][].
-Note that you always use `deis.<domain>` to communicate with the controller.

     $ deis register http://deis.example.com
     username: myuser
     password: